 In a life that spanned nearly a century, Ernest Borgnine earned a place in Hollywood history as a consummate character actor -- and a place in U.S. naval history with honorable service during World War II.

-[Some content in this article from Naval History and Heritage Command.]
+-- Some content in this article is from the Naval History and Heritage Command.

 Want to Learn About More Famous Veterans?